HL7-DaVinci/MRP-Reference-App/README.md

 ## Configure

-Update `js/config.js` with your app's OAuth client ID.
+Update `js/config.js` with your app's OAuth client ID and other related configuration settings.

 ## Install & Run
 Install NodeJS.
 Then fetch the app dependencies in the app directory and launch the app server: